 The following nested operations:

-Note this function replaces a null value with null, so replace(null: 'instr'='instrument') = null
+Note this operation replaces a null value with null, so Replace(null: 'instr'='instrument') = null

 .